-Host itineraries must be submitted to GSE staff at the Foundation and approved by the visiting team.
+Host itineraries must be submitted electronically to GSE coordinator at the Foundation and approved by the visiting team.

-Team member applications and Certification of Insurance and Medical Certificate must be submitted to GSE staff at the Foundation.
+Team member applications and Certification of Insurance and Medical Certificate must be submitted electronically to GSE staff at the Foundation.

-GSE Team Travel Request forms must be submitted to the GSE department as well as Rotary International Travel Service or designated agency.
+GSE Team Travel Request forms must be submitted electronically to the GSE department as well as Rotary International Travel Service (RITS) or designated agency.

-Note: If predeparture documents are not received by the Foundation at least 45 days before departure, the GSE may be POSTPONED or CANCELLED.
+Note: If all predeparture documents are not received by the Foundation at least 45 days before departure, the GSE may be DELAYED (within the 2012-13 program year) or CANCELLED.